dotnet/docs-maui/docs/user-interface/pop-ups.md

 :::image type="content" source="media/pop-ups/two-button-alert.png" alt-text="Screenshot of an alert dialog with two buttons.":::

-After the user selects one of the options the response will be returned to your code.
+After the user selects one of the options the response will be returned as a `bool`.

 The `DisplayAlert` method also has overloads that accept a `FlowDirection` argument that specifies the direction in which UI elements flow within the alert. <!--For more information about flow direction, see [Right-to-left localization](~/fundamentals/localization/right-to-left.md).-->